Dieggarp/sexing/README.md

 ### Abstract

-Assigning sex to individuals without previous information is a common objective of molecular ecology.
-Here, we developed a framework for sexing animals by using two indexes based on the different properties of the mammalian sexual chromosomes.
-We mapped RAD-seq loci to a reference genome to obtain missingness and coverage depth from chromosomes Y, X and autosomal, which allowed identifying the sex of fur seals from a previous study with previous sex information.
-Moreover, we sexed 38 sea lions sampled non-invasively, allowing us to discuss our indexes’ reliability at different coverage depths.
-We believe this approach could extrapolate to any mammal species or taxa with known XY sex chromosome systems and different qualities of the GBS sequencing.
+Sex identification is a common objective in molecular ecology.
+While many vertebrates display sexual dimorphism, determining the sex can be challenging in certain situations, such as species lacking clear sex-related phenotypic characteristics or in studies using non-invasive methods.
+In these cases, DNA analyses serve as valuable tools not only for sex determination but also for validating sex assignment based on phenotypic traits.
+In this study, we developed a bioinformatic framework for sex assignment using genomic data obtained through GBS, and having an available closely related genome assembled at the chromosome level.
+Our method consists of two ad hoc indexes that rely on the different properties of the mammalian heteromorphic sex chromosomes.
+For this purpose, we mapped RAD-seq loci to a reference genome and then obtained missingness and coverage depth values for the autosomes and X and Y chromosomes of each individual.
+Our methodology successfully determined the sex of 165 fur seals that had been phenotypically sexed in a previous study and 40 sea lions sampled in a non-invasive way.
+Additionally, we evaluated the accuracy of each index in sequences with varying average coverage depths, with Index Y proving greater reliability and robustness in assigning sex to individuals with low-depth coverage.
+We believe that the approach presented here can be extended to any animal taxa with known heteromorphic XY/ZW sex chromosome systems and that it can tolerate various qualities of GBS sequencing data.

 ### Objective